 One warning though – this little trick is helpful if you work in a simple stitch pattern that has purl rows in it – stockinette, stockinette-based cables or a plain eyelet pattern.

 It’s not so good for ribbing, seed stitch, brioche and other more complicated stitch patterns.
 For those stitch patterns, I usually use a lifeline.

-There are a few ways to add it to the work, a number of little things to consider and several events when this technique lives up to its name.
-I cover it all in another article.
+There are a few ways to add it to the work, a number of little things to consider and several events when this method lives up to its name.
+I cover it all in another tutorial.
 Click here to read it.

 The full step-by-step photo tutorial about this method, is a part of the Knitting Collection #1.
 Once you order your copy of this collection, you will instantly receive a “big PDF” (190 pages!) with this and 22 other tutorials included in the collection.

 If you enjoyed this tutorial,

 Discover six pairs of cast on and bind off methods that form identical edges on projects worked flat and in the round.

 Learn twelve ways to make side edges of a knitted project nice and tidy.
 Plus, ways to fix side edges, and a way to improve edges of finished projects.